shenxiaochenn/SongCi/README.md

 ### gross key findings & forensic pathology diagnosis

 We provide sample text here in one of our cohorts.

+The gross key finding is a paragraph  and forensic pathology diagnosis are text segments delineated by `/`.

 ```bash
 text_xianjiaotong.csv
 ```